lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 As my Elm codebase grows, I start to see more and more places where it would be great to share some business logic between my front-end Elm and my back-end Node.

-If my logic is written in JavaScript, I can get Elm to access that without major problems using ports.
-But what I would really like is to have my Node server access some logic written in Elm and ports can be inconvenient here for two main reasons:
+I could use ports for that but they are inconvenient here for two main reasons:

-    1 - Ports are always asynchronous.
+ - Ports are always asynchronous.
 The logic I want to implement is pure so synchronicity would make much more sense.

-    2 - All responses go through the same hole.
+ - All responses go through the same hole.
 I would have to add some identifier as a parameter when calling my input port and look for that identifier in all responses from my output port.

-For these reasons I set out to find a nicer way to get our back-end JavaScript code to interact synchronously with some Elm module of mine.
+So I set out to find a nicer way to get my Node.js JavaScript code to interact synchronously with some Elm module of mine.

 ## Existing solutions